If you would like to discover more about coaching and training as a coach, do come along to one of our free upcoming virtual open events or webinars.

 Most rewarding is seeing my clients make the necessary changes and shifts in their lives and seeing all the results that I shared above.
 I still pinch myself that I am able to call this my daily work and grateful that I have found my Ikigai.

-An enormous thank you to Kate for sharing her personal story with us.
+An enormous thank you to Kate for sharing her personal story of coach training with us.